 - PDU Set Importance, which identifies the relative importance of a PDU Set compared to other PDU Sets within a QoS Flow.

 The NG-RAN may use the PDU Set Importance within a QoS Flow for PDU Set level packet discarding in presence of congestion.

-Editor's note: Whether and how PDU Set Importance can span across QoS Flows is FFS.
+How to discard the packet when considering the PDU Set Importance and Priority Level is up to NG-RAN discard operation, e.g. the PDU Set Importance can be used for PDU set discarding when the low congestion level, the Priority Level can be used for the QoS flow discarding when the high congestion level and the PDU set discarding can’t fulfil the QoS requirements still, or the mixed discarding operation can be used, based on the RAN configuration or the service priority indication.

 Editor's note: The PDU Set Size is pending SA WG4 progress on SA WG4 5G_RTP WI.
 It is up to SA4 to decide whether PDU Set Size in an SA4 defined RTP header, extension header and/or payload is in bytes and whether the PDU Set Size in an SA WG4 defined RTP header, extension header and/or payload includes the RTP and/or IP overhead.

 NOTE: The PDU Set Information can be different for different PDU Sets within a QoS Flow.